Promote your team: 4 steps to raise the profile and visibility of your group

 The question is, does everyone else know?

 Want to make sure everyone knows the critical role your team or group plays?
-Read below for four steps to raising visibility.
+Read below for four steps to increasing your visibility at work and raising the profile of your team.

 Step 1: What does your team do?